-Sugar scrubs are easy to make and will give you the softest skin you’ve ever had, instantly!
-Whip up my lemon & olive oil sugar scrub in a couple minutes and enjoy a good exfoliation, added moisture and encourage lymphatic drainage with this simple, affordable and natural DIY sugar scrub!
-Hello, beautiful summer skin!
+Sugar scrubs are so easy to make and will give you the softest skin you’ve ever had, instantly!
+Whip up my lemon & olive oil sugar scrub in just a couple minutes and enjoy a good exfoliation, added moisture and encourage lymphatic drainage and circulation with this simple, affordable and natural DIY sugar body scrub recipe!
+Plus, no at home spa day is complete without a diy body scrub!

-Homemade skin care can be as simple or as complicated as you want.
+Homemade beauty products can be as simple or as complicated as you want.
 Scrubs are definitely on the very easy spectrum.
-Don’t let the simpleness of this DIY full you though-a scrub will give you big bang for your buck leaving you with the softest, brightest skin ever!
+A basic recipe requires 2 simple ingredients-a granule and an oil.
+Anything else is extra.
+Don’t let the simpleness of this DIY fool you though-a scrub will give you big bang for your buck leaving you with the softest, brightest skin ever!

 I love using lemons when exfoliating.
-They brighten the skin, cleanse as well as exfoliate.
+They brighten the skin, give an extra cleanse as well as exfoliate.

 The Importance of Exfoliating the Skin: